conark/plant_management/README.md

 To Run type in the command: python3 colour_detect.py

-Recognition of harvest time (e.g. if tomato became red) not implemented code for recognition of harvest time
+Recognition of harvest time (e.g. if tomato became red)

 Send a notification to Blynk if  a red color in the latest image.